Shippable/docs/sources/provision/aws-with-ansible.md

     pointer:
       region: us-east-1 # replace with your aws region

-# source code repo holding ansible scripts to be used in pipeline
+# source code repo holding Ansible scripts to be used in pipeline
   - name: mygithubrepo
     type: gitrepo
     integration: myscmintegration # replace with your scm integration name